FNALssi/cetmodules/doc/landing-top.rst

    targets in dependency lists.
 These can be enabled on a per-package basis by adding ``-D{project}_OLD_STYLE_CONFIG_VARS:BOOL=YES`` to your CMake configuration command-line options.

+   All cetbuildtools compatibility has been removed from Cetmodules 4.00.00.